MCreator/MCreator/plugins/mcreator-localization/help/default/biome/additions_sound.md

 Additions sound played in the biome.

-NOTE: Only available for Minecraft 1.16.4+
+NOTE: Only available in Minecraft 1.16.x and higher